s-palmer/CV/README.md

 ## Sergei Palmer

-I am a proactive, hard-working and curious software developer with a background in science and marketing, looking for my first role in tech.
-I recently graduated from Makers Academy and am now eager to use my driven nature & analytical mind to continue developing my skills.
+I am a proactive, hard-working and ambitious Maker's Academy graduate with a background in science and marketing, looking for my first role as a software developer.
+Since graduating, I have been enjoying building applications with NextJS, React and Node and I'd love to continue developing my skills further.

 <!-- A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech. -->